+In April 2013, the Board of Directors appointed Mr. Carroll as Executive Chairman of the Board effective as of June 1, 2013.
+Mr. Carroll previously served as a non-employee director and Chairman of the Board until his appointment as Executive Chairman.
+In connection with his appointment as Executive Chairman, the Board of Directors approved compensation arrangements for Mr. Carroll, including an annual salary and an annual award of CenterPoint Energy common stock, payable under certain conditions.
+These arrangements were approved by the independent members of the Board of Directors, and neither Mr. Carroll nor the former Chief Executive Officer participated in that determination.

-In February 2014, the independent members of the Board of Directors approved the following modifications to Mr. Carroll's compensation arrangements: (i) Mr. Carroll's annual base salary was increased to \$600,000 effective as of January 1, 2014 and continuing thereafter until the termination of Mr. Carroll's service as Executive Chairman of the Board or as otherwise modified by the Board; (ii) Mr. Carroll was granted an award of 30,000 restricted stock units to be payable on June 1, 2016 contingent on his continued service as Chairman on that date; and (iii) beginning in 2014, Mr. Carroll would receive an annual long-term incentive compensation award under the Company's long-term incentive plan that will be allocated between performance shares and stock awards on the same basis as 2014 awards to be made to other executive officers, with an incentive compensation target for Mr. Carroll equal to 200% of base salary.
+Beginning in 2014, Mr. Carroll received an annual long-term incentive compensation award under the Company's long-term incentive plan that was allocated between performance shares and stock awards on the same basis as 2014 awards to be made to other executive officers, with an incentive compensation target for Mr. Carroll equal to 200% of base salary.

-In February 2015, the Compensation Committee reviewed Mr. Carroll's performance and compensation arrangements and made no changes to his annual base salary or his long-term incentive target and awarded Mr. Carroll an additional grant of 30,000 restricted stock units to be payable on June 1, 2017, contingent on his continued service until that date.
+In February 2015, the Compensation Committee reviewed Mr. Carroll's performance and compensation arrangements and recommended, and the independent members of the Board of Directors approved, (i) no changes to his annual base salary or his long-term incentive target and (ii) an additional grant of 30,000 restricted stock units to be payable on June 1, 2017, contingent on his continued service until that date.

-In February 2016, the Compensation Committee reviewed Mr. Carroll's performance and compensation arrangements and (i) increased his annual base salary from \$600,000 to \$625,000 and (ii) increased his long-term incentive target from 200% to 300% in lieu of granting him a restricted stock award.
+In February 2016, the Compensation Committee reviewed Mr. Carroll's performance and compensation arrangements and recommended, and the independent members of the Board of Directors approved, to (i) increase his annual base salary from \$600,000 to \$625,000 and (ii) increase his long-term incentive target from 200% to 300% in lieu of granting him a restricted stock award.
 The long-term incentive change increases the portion of Mr. Carroll's total compensation that is linked with the Company's performance goals, as well as establishes a total compensation for his position that is consistent with the market median.